 It was also suuuuper chill.
 Like I was never weighed/had my blood pressure checked, and the room you saw the doctor in also felt like it doubled as their personal office.
 Some of the doctors were even wearing regular street clothes!

 I hiked to the top of the highest mountain in Northern Germany (Brocken!) and it’s only 1,141 meters (3,743 feet).
 It’s half as high as Half Dome in Yosemite to give some perspective.
-All the rolling hills and giant castles are found in the central/southern part of Germany.

 THE CHEAP FOOD (& ALCOHOL!)